Step-by-Step Instructions

 -

-- Conduct a thorough inspection of the property to identify any immediate issues such as broken windows, damages, or safety hazards.
-Document your findings with detailed notes and photographs.
+- Conduct a thorough inspection of the property to identify any immediate issues such as structural damage, water leaks, or pest infestations.
+Take detailed notes and photographs for documentation purposes.

 -